Information Disclosure and Promotion Policy Design for Platforms: Introduction

-By considering a strategic environment, we analyze the aforementioned exploration/exploitation tradeoff from the perspective of the uninformed seller as well as the informed platform.
+We analyze the aforementioned exploration/exploitation tradeoff from the perspective of the uninformed seller as well as the informed platform.
 See \cite{horner_skrzypacz_2017} for a survey of literature that considers the exploration/exploitation tradeoff in strategic settings.
 From the seller's perspective, most closely related is \cite{Harrison2012}, which considers a Bayesian seller who dynamically posts prices while learning about the underlying (exogenous) demand model.
 Their work demonstrates that while in many settings a myopic Bayesian pricing policy can be near optimal, it can suffer from incomplete learning if the seller reaches a \emph{confounding belief}.
-On the other hand, we show that the platform may benefit from concealing the underlying demand structure from the seller, so the platform faces a counterpart tradeoff between maximizing instantaneous consumer surplus and concealing demand information, which may increase future consumer surplus.
-We show that, in many cases, effective platform strategies are in fact designed to \emph{confound} the seller at certain beliefs and prevent him from learning the underlying demand structure even at the cost of diverting consumers to inferior product offerings.
-Moreover, while in \cite{Harrison2012} semi-myopic policies (in which the seller does not price myopically at confounding beliefs) are suggested as a vehicle to avoid incomplete learning, our analysis implies that a strategic platform may design its policy to ensure myopic pricing is a best response for the seller.
+On the other hand, in our work the platform faces tradeoff between maximizing instantaneous consumer surplus and concealing demand information, and we show that, in many cases, effective platform strategies are designed to \emph{confound} the seller and prevent him from learning the underlying demand structure.
+Also related, \cite{gabaix2006shrouded} consider a setting where firms may choose to hide relevant product information to induce myopic consumers to buy an initial product at a low price and subsequently sell add-on products at higher prices.
+In this context, they show that information shrouding can be supported in equilibrium.
+While our results display some parallels, as we find that the platform often finds it optimal to prevent the seller from learning demand information, our setting differs in several ways.
+Particularly, our model features dynamic repeated interactions with sellers that learn both from a direct signal from the platform and from observing the evolution of sales over time.

-In fact, we establish the optimality of this solution for the platform in a class of horizon-maximin equilibria, which is related to previous work on settings where players maximize their worst-case payoff given uncertainty over other players' preferences or action sets (see e.g. \cite{carroll2015robustness}).
-In our horizon-maximin solution concept, however, the platform and seller use strategies that maximize payoff over the worst-case horizon length.